 For qualification testing, helmets shall be in the same condition as those offered for sale.
 No helmet or component which has been subjected to any tests described in this Standard shall be offered for sale after testing.
-At least six (6) and as many as eight (8) complete helmets must be submitted by the manufacturer for a certification test program for each distinct structural configuration of the models offered for sale.
+At least eight (8) and as many as ten (10) complete helmets must be submitted by the manufacturer for a certification test program for each distinct structural configuration of the models offered for sale.

 All but one of these samples will be destroyed in testing; the untested sample shall be retained for comparison and reference.

 If different fit pad configurations are planned in order to accommodate this head gear for different size ranges, six of the samples submitted must be configured for the largest size range.
-If eight samples are considered necessary, the remaining two samples must be configured for the smallest intended size.
-Additional samples representing different fit pad configurations may also be provided at the discretion of the submitter.
+The remaining samples may be configured for the smallest intended size.
+Additional samples representing other fit pad configurations may also be provided at the discretion of the submitter.